aerogear/aerogear-unifiedpush-nodejs-client/README.md

 Node Sender API for the AeroGear Unified Push server

+_note: This version of the sender is compatible with the 1.1.x series of the UnifiedPush Server_

 |                 | Project Info  |
 | --------------- | ------------- |
 | License:        | Apache License, Version 2.0  |